What is the focus of your research?

 This still leaves me the time to be actively engaged in the Institute of Electrical and Electronics Engineers, which, with over 400,000 members, is the world’s largest professional organization.
 It happens to be an organization created for and by electrical and electronic engineers.
 It is well known and highly regarded for advancing technology for humanity and for its vast and prestigious intellectual property.
 It publishes 180 top periodicals of the field and sponsors over 1800 conferences per year.
 I have served as IEEE Vice President in 2013-15, and was Chair of its Periodicals Committee and Periodicals Review Committees in 2010-13.
 I am also an IEEE Life Fellow.

-What advice do you have for burgeoning researchers?
+What advice do you have for burgeoning researchers in academia?

 My first and lofty message for aspiring researchers-authors is that you don’t write a paper for yourself, neither for your chair or dean or a promotion committee, but for the readers and in a broader sense you target the humanity.
 The wider is your target audience, the more success can be scored.
 My other message is of more practical nature: authors need to pay careful attention to the reproducibility of results presented in their papers so that other researchers with a similar specialized knowledge could replicate the papers’ outcomes.
 Dead-ended publications with no follow up aren’t useful because when our published disclosures can’t be applied, improved on or otherwise continued, our efforts have been wasted.